Helmet Safety for Youth

 • Multi impact: (example- hockey helmet).
 They are designed to protect against more than one impact.
 They must be replaced when you see damage.

-• Multi Sport: does not mean that it is multi impact but that it is approved for more than one activity.
-Check the maker's label for the list of activities for which the helmet can be worn safely.
+• Multi Sport Helmet: does not mean that it is multi impact but that it is approved for more than one activity.
+Check the manufacturer’s label for the list of activities for which the helmet can be worn safely

 What to look for when buying a helmet:

 • Make sure that the helmet has been safety certified- there will be a certification sticker on the inside or outside of the helmet.
-The Canadian Standards Association (CSA) has adopted a standard for hockey and bicycle helmets.
+The CSA Group has adopted a standard for hockey helmets.

 • Never buy a used helmet.

-• Buy a helmet that fits now, not one that a child has to grow into.
+• Buy a helmet that fits now, not one that a youth has to grow into.

 How to fit a helmet